The Historic Marker Program

 The easiest way to get a complete application package is to download it from the Commission's website, jeffersonhistorical.org.
 You can also telephone the Commission office at (205) 592-6610 and request that a package be mailed to you.

 In most cases, you can do all or most of your research at the main branch of the Birmingham Public Library.
 You may have to do some research in Probate Records at the County Courthouse if other sources of a building's construction date are not available.
 More detailed information about good research resources is provided on the accompanying page entitled "Where to Begin Your Research."

 Who can I contact if I have questions about the application or my research?

-You can send your questions or concerns to the Commission office by e-mail, or you can phone the Historical Commission offices at (205) 592-6610.
-You may also direct questions regarding research to the staff in the Archives Department of the Library; they won't be able to do your research for you, but they are happy to guide you through the process.
+You can call the Historical Commission office at 592-6610 or e-mail us at firstname.lastname@example.org.
+You can also direct questions regarding your research to the staff of the Department of Archives and Manuscripts at the Birmingham Public Library, (205) 226-3630.
+The staff in the Archives will not be able to do your research for you, but they will be happy to guide you through the process.